Reset Your Food Rituals

 There are many rituals that I engage in when it comes to food, many of which I may not even be aware of.

 I start my day with a black coffee and always have breakfast as it‘s my favourite part of the day.

 In winter, I almost always have porridge with a scoop of Nuzest Clean Lean Protein Smooth Vanilla and in summer the scoop goes into my blueberry smoothie.

-Every morning I have Nuzest Good Green Stuff and a tsp of fish oil too, that‘s a non-negotiable ritual for me because it makes me feel great.
+Every morning I have Nuzest Good Green Vitality and a tsp of fish oil too, that‘s a non-negotiable ritual for me because it makes me feel great.

 We always sit at the table for dinner, we have our favourite spots, while other meals are often eaten on the couch in the living room.